MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 on every cluster node should also be BitLocker protected.
 Failover Clustering will not enforce it as some solutions may not want or need to encrypt the system volume.
 If the system drive is not Bitlockered, Failover Cluster will flag this as an event during the unlock/online process.
-The event shown would be simular
+The event shown would be similar
 to:

 `